inmagik/ionic-modal-select/README.md

 `sub-header-class`|Class to be applied to the subheader containing the search bar (makes sense only if `has-search="true`) |string|'bar-stable'
 `cancel-search-button`|Text for the button for clearing search text (makes sense only if `has-search="true`) |string|'Cancel'

+### Passing in options

+The `modal-select` directive must be provided with a set of options to choose from

+This can be done in two ways:

+* via the `options` attribute, that accepts an array of values or objects.
+The directive will watch for changes in this array and modify its options accordingly.
+* via the `options-expression` attribute, that accepts an expression similar to what you would use with ionic `collection-repeat` directive, of the format `variable in expression` – where variable is the user defined loop variable and expression is a scope expression giving the collection to enumerate.
+For example: `album in artist.albums or album in artist.albums | orderBy:'name'`.
+This allows you to apply ordering or filtering without acting on the original array.

 ### Options templates